Public holidays in Mexico

-Dia de la Independence or Anniversario de la Independence, September 16, commemorates Mexico's independence from Spain and is the most important patriotic statutory holiday.
+Dia de la Independencia or Anniversario de la Independencia, September 16, commemorates Mexico's independence from Spain and is the most important patriotic statutory holiday.
 Parades are held and many schools are closed.

 Statutory holidays

 Statutory holidays (referred as "feriados" or "días de asueto" in Mexico) are legislated through the federal government and ruled by the Federal Labor Law (Ley Federal del Trabajo).
 Most workers, public and private, are entitled to take the day off with regular pay.
 However, some employers may require employees to work on such a holiday, but the employee must be paid: